stanford-ccb/ccb-id/README.md

 git clone https://github.com/stanford-ccb/ccb-id.git
 cd ccb-id
 conda env update
+source activate ccbid
+pip install -r requirements.txt pip install .
 ```

 Then you should have a conda environment you can actiave with `conda activate ccbid`.

 ### pip